NHAS/wag/README.md

 `Webserver.Lockout`: Number of times a person can attempt mfa authentication before their account locks

+`WebServer.Public.ListenAddress`: Listen address for the public registration endpoint `WebServer.Public.Domain`: Domain for the registration API
+`WebServer.Public.TLS`: Boolean, enable TLS on this endpoint (will automatically use ACME if configured with preference to static certificates)
+`WebServer.Public.CertificatePath`: Path to certificate to load in on first run
-`WebServer.Public.ListenAddress`: Listen address for the public registration endpoint `WebServer.Public.ExternalAddress`: External address to be baked in to generated wireguard configs, i.e where your wireguard connections connect to.
+`WebServer.Public.PrivateKeyPath`: Path to private key to load into wag on first run `WebServer.Public.ExternalAddress`: External address to be baked in to generated wireguard configs, i.e where your wireguard connections connect to.
 `WebServer.Public.DownloadConfigFileName`: The config name to serve toe clients, defaults to `wg0.conf`

 `WebServer.Tunnel`: Object that contains configurations for the MFA portal and the MFA methods wag provides
+`WebServer.Tunnel.Domain`: Domain for the MFA portal tunnel
+`WebServer.Tunnel.TLS`: Boolean, enable TLS on this endpoint (will automatically use ACME if configured with preference to static certificates)
+`WebServer.Tunnel.CertificatePath`: Path to certificate to load in on first run
-`WebServer.Tunnel.Port`: Port for in-vpn-tunnel webserver, this does not take a full IP address, as the tunnel listener should *never* be outside the wireguard device
+`WebServer.Tunnel.PrivateKeyPath`: Path to private key to load into wag on first run `WebServer.Tunnel.Port`: Port for in-vpn-tunnel webserver, this does not take a full IP address, as the tunnel listener should *never* be outside the wireguard device
 `WebServer.Tunnel.Domain`: The domain of your MFA portal
 `WebServer.Tunnel.MaxSessionLifetimeMinutes`: How long a session can last, if -1, timeout is disabled